 “Not for me, apparently.”
 I was already scowling as I glanced out of the corner of my eye to acknowledge the man emerging from the morning mist.
-He wore robes of white with golden sandals, but not the glowing kind like those of angels.
-This was no angel – this was another breed of hideous demon.
+He wore robes of white with golden sandals, but not the glowing kind like those of angels and their fallen brethren.
+This was another breed of hideous demon: a bureaucrat.

 I stood and my sword disappeared in a puff of smoke, as though someone had thrown a bucket of water on it and quenched the flame – which wasn’t too far from the truth.
 “Spare me the sermon, Enoch.
 He came after me, not the other way around.
-If Father didn’t approve He wouldn’t have supplied the juice.”
+If your boss didn’t approve, He wouldn’t have supplied the juice.”
 He opened his mouth to object, but I cut him off by stabbing at the center of his chest with my right index finger.
 “And don’t try and twist self-defense into some sort of altruistic rebirth for me.
-It wasn’t my choice to fight this one… or the dozen before that.”
+It wasn’t my choice to fight this asshole… or the dozen before that.”

-The man nodded as he ran his right hand over his white bearded jaw, but his brow remained furrowed dubiously.
+The man nodded as he ran his right hand over his white-bearded jaw, but his brow remained furrowed dubiously.
 There was always something condescending about him that made me feel childish and small.
 I guess, compared to him, I was.
-“Yes, I am sure.
-You’ve made your desires perfectly clear, which is why I’m here.”
+He waved a hand dismissively.
+“Yes, yes, Jude.
+You’ve made your desires perfectly clear; which is why I’m here.”